 Therefore, the essence of God’s kingdom is cultural, not physical.
 God rejects all our religious offerings when our hearts are not right before Him.
 But when our hearts are fully surrendered, we manifest the most basic quality of Kingdom – Kingship i.e. complete obedience to the King’s will.

 Kingship i.e. complete obedience to the King’s will – the most basic quality of Kingdom

-Therefore, for the end of kingdom on earth, what God needs most is not big congregations, physical monuments, material wealth, or religion.
+Hence, for the end of kingdom on earth, what God needs most are not big congregations, physical monuments, material wealth, or religion.
 What He needs is a people who would revere Him as King and exhibit His values as priests.
-This culture of Kingship and the counter-cultural values of this kingdom community would inevitably rub against the communities of the world steep into other cultures.
-This is how salt and light impact marketplaces and nations.
+This culture of Kingship and the counter-cultural values of this kingdom community will inevitably rub against the marketplaces of the world steep into other cultures.
+This is how salt and light impact communities and nations.

 The cultural mandate given 6000 years back by the King to Adam is in fact the Kingdom mandate.
 And Christ recommissioned the Kingdom mandate to the church – through the great commission.
 The great commission states that we are to “make disciples of all nations“ (cultural mandate), “teaching them to observe all that I commanded you” (Kingship).
 Contrary to widespread practice, this is different from “converting everyone everywhere by getting them to say the sinners’ prayer.”
 Two important clarifications need to be made.